alboro/distributter/README.md

 4. Register new services in `Synchronizer`

 ## TODO
 * Split everything into separate processes by retrieving/sending/channel criteria.
-Use SymfonyMessager/SymfonyLocks.
+Use SymfonyMessager/SymfonyLocks. host process waits for child process to be finished. after timeout host process thows exception.
 * vk is text (not quite, some kind of markdown), tg is html, reflect it in Post model
 * think about internal sender/retriever,
 * not all links are parsed from tg